Côte d'Ivoire entry requirements for Myanmar passport holders

 Frequently asked questions

 No. There is no visa on arrival for Myanmar passport holders.
-You must obtain a visa from an Ivorian embassy or consulate before you travel.
+You must obtain an eVisa online before you travel.

-Processing typically takes 5–14 business days.
-Apply at least 3 weeks before your trip to be safe.
-Fees vary by embassy, usually $50–$100.
+Processing typically takes 2–3 business days.
+Apply at least a week before your trip to be safe.
+The eVisa is issued through the SNEDAI portal (https://snedai.com/).

 Yes.
 Yellow fever vaccination is required for entry.
 You'll need to show your yellow card (International Certificate of Vaccination) at immigration.
 Get the shot at least 10 days before travel.

-No. The visa is not extendable.
-If you need to stay longer, you must leave and re-enter with a new visa, or apply for a different visa type before travel.
+The eVisa is not extendable.
+If you need to stay longer, you must leave and re-enter with a new eVisa, or apply for a different visa type (like a long-stay visa) before travel.

 The currency is the West African CFA franc (XOF).
 Credit cards are accepted in major hotels and restaurants in Abidjan, but cash is king elsewhere.
 Bring euros or US dollars to exchange — avoid exchanging at the airport for poor rates.